nanmu42/zbar-utf8/README.md

 ZBAR BAR CODE READER
 ====================

+This is a modified Zbar of version 0.10, making it only decoding in UTF-8.

+The approach is naive, but seems to be working.

+If you think there is a better way, please raise an issue/PR. :)

 ZBar Bar Code Reader is an open source software suite for reading bar codes from various sources, such as video streams, image files and raw intensity sensors.
 It supports EAN-13/UPC-A, UPC-E, EAN-8, Code 128,